-To successfully install SunVideo Plus, you need a SPARCTM system running Solaris 2.5.1 Hardware: 4/97 or later, Solaris 2.6 or Solaris 7.
+To successfully install SunVideo Plus, you need a SPARCTM system running Solaris 2.5.1, Solaris 2.6, or Solaris 7 operating enironments..

 Unpacking the SunVideo Plus Card

 The SunVideo Plus board is packaged and shipped in an antistatic envelope that protects it from static electricity.
 Be sure to save this envelope and all shipping package materials; these materials must be used if re-shipment is necessary.
 When handling the board, use extreme care and avoid touching delicate electronic components.
 When unpacking the board, do the following: